 Elder Law FAQ

-Elder law focuses on helping senior citizens with issues they commonly face, including health concerns, wills and trusts, long-term care and housing, social security and retirement, nursing home Medicaid applications and other matters.
-The practice of elder law includes advance planning for long-term care as well as emergency access to government benefits and care, with a focus on protecting family assets to the greatest extent possible.
+Elder law focuses on helping senior citizens with issues they commonly face, including health concerns, wills and trusts, long-term care and housing, social security and retirement, nursing home Medicaid applications, and other matters.
+The elder law practice includes advance planning for long-term care and emergency access to government benefits and care, focusing on protecting family assets to the greatest extent possible.

-Click on the links below to get answer to frequently asked questions about elder law in Texas.
+Click on the links below to get answers to frequently asked questions about elder law in Texas.

 The Medicaid program has the ability to place a claim on a recipient’s probate estate under the Medicaid Estate Recovery Program (MERP).
 This includes laying a claim for reimbursement from the recipient’s homestead property after he or she passes away.
 However, a vital limitation to this power is that Medicaid is limited only to the recipient’s probate estate.
 Therefore, if the home is transferred to the recipient’s heirs outside of probate, Medicaid will be prevented from laying a claim against it.

-A Ladybird deed is a special type of real-estate conveyance that reserves in the grantor a life-estate along with some other very special powers.
+A Ladybird deed is a special type of real-estate conveyance that reserves in the grantor a life estate along with some other very special powers.
 The life-tenant/grantor keeps the right to take back the property or name subsequent grantees.
 For taxing and Medicaid purposes, this is an incomplete transfer.
-Therefore, Medicaid allows the life-tenant to exclude the value of the home as his or her homestead.
-At the same time, however, the transfer/gift “vests” in the recipient (oftentimes the Medicaid recipient’s heirs) at the time of death and the home does not become part of the recipient’s probate estate.
+Therefore, Medicaid allows the life tenant to exclude the home’s value as his or her homestead.
+At the same time, however, the transfer/gift “vests” in the recipient (oftentimes the Medicaid recipient’s heirs) at the time of death, and the home does not become part of the recipient’s probate estate.
 This protects the home from the Medicaid Estate Recovery Program.